leonidya/Opinion-mining/README.md

 In the code provided, you will find the results of using different models, along with detailed comments and explanations.
 The code is divided into different sections:
 1. Logistic regresion - model was trained and evaluated on the dataset, and the results of using this model are presented in the code.
+2. NLTK: pretrained "SentimentIntensityAnalyzer"
-2. Flair
+3. Flair
-3. Zero-shot Sentiment Prediction
+4. Zero-shot Sentiment Prediction

 ------------------------------------------------Logistic Regresion for Sentiment Analysis - Part 1 ---------------------------------------